mumuki/mulang/README.md

 ### TypeSignature

+> A `TypeSignature` represents an explicit type annotation for a computation,
+> variable or constant, as you can find in Java or Haskell.

 #### Syntax

 ```haskell
 (TypeSignature Identifier [Identifier] Identifier)
 ```

-#### Semantics

-A `TypeSignature` represents an explicit type annotation for a computation, variable or constant, as you can find in Java or Haskell.

 #### Haskell Example